-The Movesense Medical sensor is certified as a Class IIa medical device accessory in accordance with the EU medical device directive 93/42/EEC.
+Since April 2023, the Movesense Medical sensor is certified as a Class IIa medical device in conformity with the EU Medical Device Regulation 2017/745 (MDR).
 It can be programmed with custom functionality and accompanied with a host device and application that visualizes and further analyses the sensor data.

 For developers aiming for a new commercial health product, the existing, medically certified hardware is a big step toward a finished product.
 It significantly speeds up both the development and the certification process of the complete solution and reduces the product development investment required.
 The flexible manufacturing process of Movesense ensures that the sensor is available in small quantities for prototype projects and in large volumes for mass market.
 Custom branding is available from as low as 100 pieces.

 Movesense sensor comes also as a non-medical variant that enables the development of new wearable products for wellness, active lifestyle, and sports at attractive price points.
 All Movesense sensors are available with custom branding and can be programmed with custom firmware at the production line.